 }

 At first it may appear that a will be a sum of the numbers b[0]to b[9].
-However, even though the code is structured so that the a = a + b[i] code is structured to appear within the for loop, the “;” at the end of the for statement causes the loop to be on a null statement (the “;”) and the a = a + b[i];statement to only be executed once.
+However, even though the code is layed out so that the a = a + b[i] code appears to be within the for loop, the “;” at the end of the for statement causes the loop to be on a null statement (the “;”) and the a = a + b[i];statement to only be executed once.
 In this case, this mistake may be readily apparent during development or testing.
 More subtle cases may not be as readily apparent leading to unexpected results.

 If statements in C are also susceptible to control flow problems since there isn’t a requirement in C for there to be an else statement for every if statement.
 An else statement in C always belong to the most recent if statement without an else.
 However, the situation could occur where it is not readily apparent to which if statement an else belongs due to the way the code is indented or aligned.